 Like many other ecommerce platforms, WooCommerce has its own self-named online payment gateway – WooCommerce Payments – that allows you to accept credit and debit cards, Apple Pay and Google Pay.

 You can also integrate third-party payment methods like PayPal and Amazon Pay.

 WooCommerce has an extensive library of documentation and tutorials.
 But if you can’t find the answer you’re looking for, you’ll need to fill in a form.

-You can also make use of the WooCommerce Community Slack, an unofficial support channel full of developers and WooCommerce users keen to share their knowledge.
 And if you’re got the budget for it, the WooExpert Program can connect you with an specialist agency to help you make the most of your online store.

 Requiring almost no introduction, Amazon is the global leader in ecommerce.
 Recent figures estimate that Amazon ships approximately 1.6 million packages a day – which works out at 18.5 orders per second.

 While it doesn’t have the same opportunities for branding and customisation as other ecommerce platforms, hundreds of thousands of businesses choose Amazon for its unparalleled reach and name recognition.
 And its fulfilment and shipping services make it hugely popular among dropshippers.

 Amazon offers two different plans: Individual, for those who sell less than 35 items a month, and Professional for those who sell more or want advanced features like sales reports.

 Compared to other ecommerce platforms, Amazon’s pricing structure is quite complex.
 On the Individual plan, you’ll pay 75p per unit sold, while the Professional plan comes at a flat rate of £25 per month.